- TechProComp |

 The most important benefits of having in-house support are:

 - Fast response time – When you have an expert on your business premises, you are bound to have a quick response time.
-The option to speak to your in-house partner can come in handy when the phone lines are busy, and some people prefer explaining their problem in person.
+The option to speak to your in-house partner can come in handy when the phone lines are busy, and some people prefer explaining their problems in person.

 - The ability to inspect the equipment or issues – One of the most significant advantages in-house services had over outsourcing IT services was that you’d have an expert at your disposal who can see your equipment or problem.
 Even though this can come in handy, nowadays, most businesses are moving away from this advantage due to the influx of remote working.

 - Superb knowledge of your infrastructure – Having only one system and a person or a team working on it means they’re likely to know everything about it.
-Outsource IT companies have a lot of different networks to remember, whereas the in-house partner needs to remember only yours.
+Outsourced IT companies have a lot of different networks to remember, whereas the in-house partner needs to remember only yours.

 - The possibility to train them according to your company’s needs – When you have someone working on-board your business premises, it means that you’re more likely to enhance their IT skills according to your company’s needs.
 Training them accordingly will help them grow, and your company too.